janosvajda/local-sonar-cube-typescript/README.md

 );
 ```

-Now you can run **sonarqube-scanner** with `node sonar-project.js` and this will submit our code sonar server.
-By default, the local server is used, but this can be overriden via environment variables.
+Now you can run **sonarqube-scanner** with `node sonar-project.js`, which will submit our code sonar server.
+The local server is used by default, but this can be overridden via environment variables.
 Go on and test it to make sure it works.

-You also can install sonarqube-verify It starts the code analsys and then checks its progress every few seconds.
-On completion, it either suceeds or fails based on the analysis result.
+You also can install sonarqube-verify.
+It starts the code analysis and then checks its progress every few seconds.
+On completion, it either succeeds or fails based on the analysis result.

-It can be useful if you create a command for this in the project's package.json:
+It can be helpful if you create a command for this in the project's package.json:

 ```text
 {